cliffjsgit/class6-slides/slides.md

 ##### Tuples

 Tuples are essentially lists and operate the same in many ways as a list, however they are immutable.
-Meaning they cannot be modified.
+Since they are immutable they cannot be modified.

 +++++